arjunperi/Brick-Breaker-Game/doc/PLAN.md

 #### Level Descriptions

  * Level 1
-   * Rows of blocks arranged in
+   * Rows of blocks arranged in the standard breakout layout.

    * Variation features